The Irrational Grip of Jealousy

-I suffer from jealousy on an irregular basis
+I suffer from the irrational grip of jealousy on an irregular basis

 Sometimes, jealousy plays out for me as an adult, when I notice other people that I know, mostly friends, who are able to get their needs met; for companionship, friendship, feeling valued and cared for